adrianuscharlie/ML-hate-speech-detection/README.md

 # Sentiment Analysis Using LSTM and Bidirectional LSTM on Selena Gomez

 Create deep learning model for hate speech detection using LSTM and Bidirectional LSTM layer on Selena Gomez phenomenon.
+This repository are used for my final assignment for my thesis.
+This repository focus on comparing the LSTM and BiLSTM layer, and finding the optimum parameter for this model.

 ## Features
 - Tools